aws-samples/fault-tolerance-analyser/README.md

   Reference: https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Replication.Redis-RedisCluster.html

 ### 7.10 Memory DB
-Any Memory DB cluster that has a single node in a shard  is tagged as a potential risk by this tool.
+Any Memory DB cluster that has a single node in a shard  is tagged as a potential issue by this tool.

 ### 7.11 DynamoDB Accelerator
-Any single-node clusters, as well as DAX clusters with multiple nodes all deployed within the same Availability Zone would be tagged as being a potential risk by this tool.
+Any single-node clusters, as well as DAX clusters with multiple nodes all deployed within the same Availability Zone would be tagged as being a potential issue by this tool.

 ### 7.12 Global Accelerator
 Any "Standard" Global accelerators that are configured to target endpoints consisting only of EC2 instances in a single Availability Zone are flagged by this tool.
 "Custom Routing" Global Accelerators are not covered.

 ### 7.13 Relational Database Service
-Any single AZ RDS Instance or Cluster is tagged as a potential risk by this tool.
+Any single AZ RDS Instance or Cluster is tagged as a potential issue by this tool.

 ### 7.14 Direct Connect
-The following scenarios are tagged as potential risk by this tool:
+The following scenarios are tagged as potential issue by this tool:
 1. Any region with a single Direct Connect connection.
 2. Any region where there is more than one direct connection, but all of them use the same location.
 3. Any Virtual Gateway with only one VIF
 4. Any Virtual Gateway with more than one VIF but all of the VIFs on the same direct connect Connection.

 ### 7.15 Cloud HSM
-The following scenarios are tagged as potential risk by this tool:
+The following scenarios are tagged as potential issue by this tool:
 1. Any cluster with a single HSM.
 2. Any cluster with multiple HSMs all of which are in a single AZ.